-The Network Device Identification (NDI) feature leverages broadcast messaging data on your local network to provide valuable data to our team to improve device detection and enable other smart integrations like Philips Hue.
+The Network Device Identification (NDI) feature uses messaging data broadcast to your local network from smart devices, such as smart plugs or smart TVs.
+This valuable information helps our team improve device detection and enable other smart integrations.

-In keeping with our data privacy best practices, this is an opt-in only feature that can help Sense improve device detection.
+In keeping with our data privacy best practices, you must opt-in to this feature to help Sense improve device detection.